texx00/sandypi/readme.md

 # Current status

 The project is really primitive and need a lot of work.
-For the moment it is possible to connect to a device parsing GCODE (tests have been done on ramps 1.4 running Marlin), load some gcode files, create playlists, run a single program, run a playlist.
+For the moment it is possible to connect to a device parsing GCODE, load some gcode files, create playlists, run a single program, run a playlist.

 Here is a brief list of features that are already available or may be implemented in the future:
 * [x] Web interface to be accessible from different devices